manminderSingh/chat-api/README.md

 ## Running Test Cases

 1. If you have already migrated the test database in the installation phase, please skip this step.
-To migrate the test database, run the following command.
+If not then to migrate the test database, run the following command.

       ```
       $ rails db:migrate RAILS_ENV=test
       ```

-2. After runnning the above command either at the start or just before this step, please run the following command to run the tese suite.
+2. After runnning the above command either at the start or just before this step, please run the following command to run the test suite.

       ```
       $ rails spec  OR  $ rspec